Arun-ez/sugar_cosmetics-control_panel/README.md

 # Control Panel - Sugar Cosmetics Clone

-Through this the entire data such as Products, Orders, Inventory etc can be handled
+Through this Panel entire data of main site such as Products, Orders, Inventory etc can be handled

 ## Sites

 - <a href="https://sugar-cosmatics-control-panel.vercel.app/"> Control Panel </a>
 - <a href="https://sugar-cosmetics-clone-seven.vercel.app/"> Main Site </a>

 ## Tech Stack